In This Article

-Keep your mind and senses calm and clear by staying as far away as possible from anything with a screen, such as your TV, phone and computer (no internet, smartphone or email!).
+Keep your mind and senses calm and clear by staying as far away as possible from anything with a screen, such as your TV, phone, and computer (no internet, smartphone, or email!).
 Set up an auto-reply message on your email.
 Hide your computer or TV, or at least drape a cloth over them or place a friendly reminder sign.

 Turn off the Phone

 Ideally, turn off your phone during your entire retreat.
-It is incredibly freeing and spacious to take a break from texts, talking on the phone, and looking at the screens on our phone.
+It is incredibly freeing and spacious to take a break from texts, talking on the phone, and looking at the screens on our phones.
 Our retreaters like to change their outgoing message to say that they will not be answering the phone during that time.
-If that is not possible, let anyone know that you will look at your phone at only a specific time each day, or every other day – such as at 3pm.
+If that is not possible, let anyone know that you will look at your phone at only a specific time each day, or every other day – such as at 3 pm.

 Books Stay Closed